 Taking pride of place on the fine T-shirt of female composers, Sappho is the subject of an engaging Radio 4 programme by Natalie Haynes, both educative and hilarious—I can’t find this episode online at the moment, but here’s the link.

-Proceeding in an orderly fashion further down the T-shirt, it was also good this Monday to find Hildegard in on the Birth of Polyphony on Radio 3’s Composer of the Week:
+Proceeding in an orderly fashion further down the T-shirt, it was also good this Monday to find Hildegard of Bingen in The Birth of Polyphony on Radio 3’s Composer of the Week: